novaariyanto/docs/Readme.md

     ```
     This callback will be fired any time a message is received matching the following criteria:
     ``` message [0] === "Conn" && message [1].pushname ```

-A little more testing will reveal that almost all WhatsApp messages are in the format illustrated above.
-Note: except for the first parameter (in the above cases, ```"action"``` or ```"Conn"```), all the other parameters are optional.

-### Note
- This library was originally a project for **CS-2362 at Ashoka University** and is in no way affiliated with WhatsApp.
-Use at your own discretion.
-Do not spam people with this.